expo/expo/docs/pages/versions/v36.0.0/distribution/security.md

 Each FCM server key can send push notifications to any of the Android apps associated with the Firebase project to which the key belongs.
 A malicious actor would need to have access to the FCM server key and device tokens in order to send a notification.

-You can create an delete server keys through the Firebase console.
+You can create and delete server keys through the Firebase console.
 When you delete a key, notifications using that key will stop working.
 When you create a new one and upload it to Expo, notifications will resume working.

 ### Consequences if lost